 Almost all of the Company's claims liabilities are from earthquakes that occurred between September 2010 and December 2011.
 In assessing the projected payment pattern of these claims, payments to date have been benchmarked against other earthquake events and then projected forward.

-13. Trade and other payables

-Sundry creditors and accruals

-Amount owing to Ansvar Insurance Limited

-Total trade and other payables
+13. Trade and other payables Reinsurance payables - 31,690 Sundry creditors and accruals 165,715 149,244 Amount owing to Ansvar Insurance Limited 6,505 6,607 Total trade and other payables 172,220 187,541